pythseq/dada2_and_obitools/README.md

 conda config --set auto_activate_base false
 ```

-- Create your new environment obitools from your root in your corresponding path :
+- Create your new environment obitools from your root in your corresponding path.
+For example :
 ```
-ENVYAML=./pipeline_obitools_and_dada2/obitools_env_conda.yaml
+ENVYAML=./dada2_and_obitools/obitools_env_conda.yaml
 conda env create -f $ENVYAML
 ```